Huangpu River: Tunnels

+Additionally, the Bund Sightseeing Tunnel is a tourist attraction (not a roadway) that also crosses the Huangpu river.

 Ferries

 There are currently several ferry lines operated by Shanghai Ferry.
 Numerous tour boats also ply the harbour in the Pudong area.

 Controversy

 In March 2013, some 16,000 pig carcasses were found floating in the Huangpu River in Shanghai.
-Some of the pigs carried ear tags saying they were from Jiaxing, so that city in Zhejiang may be the source; One news agency indicates that dead pigs are often dumped into rivers in China to avoid the disposal cost.
+Some of the pigs carried ear tags saying they were from Jiaxing, so that city in Zhejiang may be the source; one news agency indicates that dead pigs are often dumped into rivers in China to avoid the disposal cost.

-However local farmers deny the dumping allegation.
+However, local farmers deny the dumping allegation.